The school day starts at 8.30am.

-All children have a short playtime in the morning with the whole school joining together on a Thursday.
+All children have a short playtime in the morning.

 As a voluntary aided Church of England School the principles of the Christian way of life are implicit in all we do.
-Collective Worship is very much a part of school life and usually takes place every day.
-The Infants and the Juniors gather together separately in the school hall on most days and sometimes in their own class.
-On Thursdays the whole school joins together for a special celebration worship where children's achievement is recognised.
+Collective Worship is very much a part of school life and takes place every day.
+We gather together either in class or year groups in our classrooms or in our key stages in the school hall.
+The whole school also joins together at least once a week.
+More information about our Collective Worship can be found on the Collective Worship page.

 Parents of Year 5 and Year 6 pupils may give signed consent to the headteacher for their child to walk home alone.
-They will then be given a priviledge card which the child hands to the staff member on the gate each afternoon.
+They will then be given a privilege card which the child hands to the staff member on the gate each afternoon.
 Children are not allowed to leave independently without this card.
+Our Walking To and From School Alone Policy can be found on our School Polices page.

 Classes are taught for most of the week by their teacher.
 However, teachers may swap classes on occasion or other teachers may cover at certain times over the school week.
 This is to maximise strengths and to provide teachers with Planning, Preparation and Assessment time, known as PPA (this is statutory).